 It’s likely that she is not the only protagonist who is an orphan at the beginning of the series.
 But as that possibility hasn’t been confirmed in the books yet, I’ll not say who I’m talking about so not to spoil those who don’t watch the TV series.

-Which books have you read with orphans as protagonists?
+What books have you read with orphans as protagonists?
 Tell me in the comments!